braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/analytics/setting_custom_attributes.md

 - Language
 - Date of Birth
 - Email
-- Avatar Image URLs for Braze User Profiles
 - Gender
 - Home City
 - Phone Number
 - Facebook Data
 - Twitter Data

 All string values such as first name, last name, country, and home city are limited to 255 characters.
-Avatar Image URLs are limited to 1024 characters.

 **Implementation Example**
 This is what setting a first name would look like in code: